mura0000/basic-income-analysis/bi_markdown.md

 ## P-value of LRT: < 0.00001
 ```

-The output of the above code states that the fit significantly improves by having different slope coefficients for each of the response levels.
+Based on the above output, the fit significantly improves by having different slope coefficients for each of the response levels.

 The below code's output shows the summary of the non-proportional odds cumulative logit model.